RavenousLegs

 Day4: Markha (3400m/12370 ft) - Thochuntse (4010m/13165 ft) : 13 km / 6 hrs

-We spent sometime with the locals of Markha Valley in the morning and started walking again.
-The route never failed to surprise me with its diversity.
-From ruined Tacha Monastery (Kunkhan Gompa) to interesting german art of balancing stones to the beautifully carved Mani stones with Tibetan Buddhist symbols, this route had a lot to offer.
+We spent some time with the locals of Markha Valley in the morning and then resumed our walk.
+The route never failed to amaze me with its diverse landscapes.
+From the ruins of Tacha Monastery (Kunkhan Gompa) to the intriguing German art of balancing stones, and from the beautifully carved Mani stones adorned with Tibetan Buddhist symbols to the stunning scenery, this route offered a wealth of experiences.

 carved Mani stones with Tibetan Buddhist symbols - Markha Valley trek in Ladakh